egoranuchin/ea-billing-platform-test/tech-doc/api-reference/nlp-ael-api/nlp-ael-api.md

 }
 ```

 The request is then passed to the Gmail servers to complete the email delivery.
+For more information about the Gmail API integration, see the [Gmail API Integration Reference]().